{

 "name": "motif_neighbors",

-"description": "The knowledge graph around one motif: the traditions Thompson filed it under (his index apparatus, ~49k labeled citations), its place in the index hierarchy (parent + finer motifs beneath), his cross-references ('travels with'), and the ATU tale types that carry it (weighted by recorded variants).
+"description": "The knowledge graph around one motif: the traditions Thompson filed it under (his index apparatus, ~49k labeled citations), its place in the index hierarchy, his curated cross-references ('travels with'), ATU tale types, the served episodes it is attested in ('attested_in' — live receipted attestations only, each row carrying its own source_ids and receipt, so a graph walk ends at readable text), and a separately labeled bounded computed co-occurrence layer ('keeps company with').
+Computed company is not equivalence or hierarchy.
 Use for 'what keeps company with X', 'which traditions carry X', and for finding the one thread worth opening.",

 "input_schema": {